code2co/omnico-docs/en/providers.md

-# Telegram ve Facebook platformlarını eklemek
+# Integration of Telegram & Facebook Accounts

-1. Kuruluşunuzun kurulumunu tamamladıktan sonra, sistem sizi otomatik olarak 'Providers' etabına yönlendirecektir.
-2. Bu sayfada, karşınıza Facebook ve Telegram platformlarını ekleyebileceksiniz.
+1. After registration, the system will directly transfer you to the onboarding process.
+First, you will be integrating your Telegram & Facebook accounts with your Omnico account.

-## Facebook Entegrasyonu
+## Facebook Integration

-1. Aşağıdaki ekran karşınıza çıktığında 'Connect'in üzerine basınız.
+1. In the page below, click to 'Connect'.

 ![providers1](../img/providers1.png)

-2. ''Facebook'a bağlan' butonuna basınız.

-3. Omnico hesabınıza entegre etmek istediğiniz Facebook Sayfanızı seçiniz.
+2. Click to ''Connect to Facebook'

+3. Choose the Facebook page that you want to integrate with your Omnico account.

 ![providers3](../img/providers3.png)

-4. 'Bağlan' butonuna basınız

-5. Tebrikler!
-Facebook Sayfanız başarıyla kurulmuştur.
+4. Click to 'Connect'

+5. Congratulations!
+Your Facebook Page has been successfully connected.

 ![providers4](../img/providers4.png)

-## Telegram Entegrasyonu
+## Telegram Integration

-1. Telefonunuza Telegram uygulamasını yükleyiniz.
+1. Download the Telegram Application
-2. Uygulamaya giriş yapınız.
-3. Uygulamanın 'Chat' sekmesini seçiniz
+2. Log in the application
+3. Go to the 'Chat' tab of the application.

 ![telegram1](../img/telegram1.jpg)

-4. Arama kısmına @BotFather yazıp aratınız.
+4. Write down @BotFather in the search area.

 ![telegram2](../img/telegram2.PNG)

-5. Üzerine tıklayarak 'chat' ekranını açınız ve 'start' tuşuna tıklayınız.
+5. Open the 'Chat' and click to 'Start'

 ![telegram3](../img/telegram3.PNG)

-6. 'Start' tuşuna bastığınızda ekranınızda aşağıdaki ekran belirecektir.
-Aşağıda işaretli olan '/newbot' linkine tıklayınız.
+6. When you click to 'Start', the below chat will pop up.
+In this chat, click to the '/newbot' link.

 ![telegram4](../img/telegram4.png)

-7. '/Newbot' linkine tıkladığınızda, uygulama sizden bir 'bot' ismi üretmenizi isteyecektir. (örnek: OmnicoTestBot)
+7. When you click to '/Newbot' link, the application will ask you to create a 'bot' name.
+(Ex: OmnicoTestBot)

 ![telegram5](../img/telegram5.PNG)

-8. Seçtiğiniz isimi klavyeye girip gönderdikten sonra, uygulama size bot ismi ve Token sunacaktır:
+8. After you create a 'bot' name, the application will provide you a 'bot name' and a 'Token':

 ![telegram8](../img/telegram8.png)

-9. Bot oluşturup, Token aldıktan sonra, Omnico ekranınızdaki Telegram 'Connect' butonuna basınız.
+9. After this step, go to your Omnico onboarding page and click to Telegram's 'Connect' button.

 ![providers1](../img/providers1.png)

-10. Burada istenilen alanlara, daha önce üretmiş olduğunuz bot ismini ve Token linkini giriniz.
+10. When you press 'Connect', a page will appear.
+On this page, enter the 'bot name' and 'Token' that you have just created in the Telegram application.

 ![telegram10](../img/telegram10.png)

-11. Tebrikler!
-Telegram entegrasyonunuz başarıyla kurulmuştur.
+11. Congratulations!
+Your Telegram account has been successfully connected.

 ![telegram11](../img/telegram11.png)